Inflectra/rapise-documentation/docs/Intro/devops.md

     ```
     name: Run Rapise Tests

-    # This makes the workflow manually triggerable from the Actions tab
+    # This makes the workflow manually triggerable from the Actions tab.
-    # It's the direct equivalent of Azure DevOps' "trigger: none"
+    # It's the direct equivalent of Azure DevOps' "trigger: none".
     on:
       workflow_dispatch:

     jobs:
       run-rapise:
         # This is the equivalent of "pool: vmImage: ubuntu-latest"
         runs-on: ubuntu-latest

         steps:
         # Step 1: Check out the repository code
-        # This is done automatically in Azure DevOps, but is a required explicit step in GitHub Actions.
+        # This is done automatically in Azure DevOps, but it is a required explicit step in GitHub Actions.
         - name: Check out repository
           uses: actions/checkout@v4

         # Step 2: Install Node.js
-        # This is the equivalent of the "NodeTool@0" task
+        # This is the equivalent of the "NodeTool@0" task.
         - name: Install Node.js 22
           uses: actions/setup-node@v4
           with:
             node-version: '22.x'

         # Step 3: Install Rapise
-        # The 'run' keyword is the equivalent of 'script'
+        # The 'run' keyword is the equivalent of 'script'.
         - name: Install Rapise
           run: |
             echo "Installing Rapise..."
             npm install rapise.tgz

         # Step 4: Run the Rapise Launcher
         - name: Run Rapise Launcher
           run: |
             echo "Launching Rapise..."
             npx rapiselauncher -c RepositoryConnection.xml -t 925 --details --param "g_browserLibrary=Selenium - ChromeHeadless"
     ```